phoenix1886/angrydev/README.md

 To run both server and client scripts, one should have *python 3.5* installed, no side packages required.
 ### Server script.
-Autocomplete server script allows to run **TCP server**, which process autocomplete for *prefixes*, received from **clients**.
+Autocomplete server script allows to run **TCP server**, which processes autocomplete for *prefixes*, received from **clients**.

 Server script takes 2 positional arguments: